Skip to main content

 What most people typically think of as accounting is traditional bookkeeping—balancing the books, debiting this account, and crediting that one.
 However, accounting is much more than that, as it focuses on interpreting, classifying, analyzing, and reporting a company’s financial transactions.

-Law firm accounting also involves the ever-present specter of complex billing arrangements.
+Law firm accounting also involves the ever-present specter of complex legal billing arrangements.
 Contingency fees, flat fees, hourly rates, blended rates—it’s a smorgasbord of potential revenue, each with its own accounting and reporting requirements.
-Add to that the need to track billable hours and expenses by client codes or case number, and you’ve got yourself an accounting landscape as complex and fascinating as a top-tier legal case.
+Add to that the need to track billable hours and expenses by legal billing codes, client number, or case number, and you’ve got yourself an accounting landscape as complex and fascinating as a top-tier legal case.

 Difference between bookkeeping and accounting